thephpleague/plates/README.md

 </html>
 ```

-## Extensions example
+## Building extensions

 Creating extensions couldn't be easier.
-Simply create a class with a public `$methods` paramater indicating which methods are availble within a template.
+Simply create a class with a public `$methods` parameter indicating which methods are to be available within a template.

-### Simple example extension
+### Simple extension example

 ```php
 <?php